NanaBot/nanabot/README.md

 # NanaBot
-> A Gitter bot that does silly things by @nanalan
+> a Discord/Gitter bot that does silly things

 ### .env
 ```